ManuelSN/Pixel_and_Play_Arduino_Application/README.md

 # Instructions for use

-The interface has a canvas, emulating the Neopixel matrix (for changing the canvas matrix size modify the constants "columns" (width) and "rows" (height) in the main file).
+The interface has a canvas, emulating the Neopixel matrix (for changing the canvas matrix size modify the constants "*columns*" (**width**) and "*rows*" (**height**) in the main file).

 There is a colour palette in the upper right corner, which can be modified if you wish to enter a specific colour.
-To change a colour field, look for the "Palettes" class, in "Palettes.pde", and enter the RGB combination of the desired colour in the same position of each matrix in its corresponding primary colour.
+To change a colour field, look for the "*Palettes*" class, in "*Palettes.pde*", and enter the RGB combination of the desired colour in the same position of each matrix in its corresponding primary colour.

 If you've made a mistake painting a pixel and want to erase it, just paint it black.
-After pressing the "Generate Code" button you have to type a name for the drawing then, press enter.
+After pressing the "*Generate Code*" button you have to type a name for the drawing then, press enter.

-In the same program directory, it will automatically create a file with the chosen name and with the extension ".ino".
+In the same program directory, it will automatically create a file with the chosen name and with the extension "*.ino*".
 This file will contain an array of the selected screen size, with each of the pixels that must be turned on to form the created image.
-To display the image call the API "Panel.h" function named image(), whose first parameter is the created array.
+To display the image call the API "*Panel.h*" function named **image()**, whose first parameter is the created array.
 And the second argument is the position where the image will be displayed.

 That's all!